homberghp/bachelor_thesis_tips/README.md

 ## Get it running manually on your machine

-This manual building can be done also if you forked it or created an own repository.
+This manual building can be done also if you forked it, or created an own repository.

 - Cloning the repository
 - then build it